HELPING TEACHERS INSPIRE COMPASSION FOR ANIMALS, PEOPLE & THE ENVIRONMENT

-Helping Students Deal with Pet Loss
+Helping Students Cope with Pet Loss

-Grief
+Understanding Grief

-Frank Ascione, developmental psychologist and renowned researcher of the human-animal bond acknowledges that “the loss of a pet… is not only an emotionally wrenching event for a child but also an opportunity to learn the appropriate expression of grief and mourning.”
+Frank Ascione, developmental psychologist and renowned researcher of the human-animal bond, acknowledges that “the loss of a pet… is not only an emotionally wrenching event for a child but also an opportunity to learn the appropriate expression of grief and mourning.”
 He adds that sensitive parents can facilitate this process by validating the children’s sense of loss.
 As teachers, we can also help support a positive learning process by being compassionate and encouraging appropriate expression of grief.

-A lack of understanding or support from family, friends and classmates can also increase or the grief response.
+A lack of understanding or support from family, friends and classmates can also increase the grief response.
 Comments such as “it’s just a pet” or “you can just get a new one” can impair the grieving process.
-David Balk, researcher of thanatology (scientific study of death) acknowledges that “Our society often minimizes child-pet relationships and thus fails to adequately support children’s bereavement over these important losses.
+As David Balk, researcher of thanatology (scientific study of death) explains, “Our society often minimizes child-pet relationships and thus fails to adequately support children’s bereavement over these important losses.
 Well-intentioned caregivers or teachers often lack the necessary information and guidance for assisting children as they maneuver through this special type of bereavement.”

 What Teachers Can Do

-- Suggest students express their feelings through art, writing, or creating a memorial.
+• Offer Creative Outlets: Suggest students express their feelings through art, writing, or creating a memorial.

 Books on Pet Loss